-Specializations: History and theory of opera (particularly of the nineteenth century), with a special focus on staging, technology, and mediality; music and media archaeology; reception studies; music historiography; music and politics; music in the Third Reich; German and European cultural history of the “long” nineteenth and early twentieth centuries; Verdi; Wagner; Hindemith.
+Specializations: History and theory of opera (particularly of the long nineteenth century), with a special focus on staging, technology, and mediality; contemporary “indie” opera; screen media; media archaeology; reception studies; music historiography; music and politics; music in the Third Reich; German and European cultural history since 1800; Verdi; Wagner; Hindemith.

 About: Gundula Kreuzer studied musicology, philosophy, and modern history at the Universities of Münster (Westphalia) and Oxford, where she earned her Master of Studies and D.Phil. in musicology.
 She held a Junior Research (postdoctoral) Fellowship at Merton College, Oxford, before joining the Yale Department of Music in 2005.

 In both her writing and her teaching, Kreuzer approaches music from a wide range of interdisciplinary perspectives, such as social, cultural, and political history as well as theories of technology and multimedia.
 Her award-winning first book, Verdi and the Germans: From Unification to the Third Reich (Cambridge University Press, 2010), examines the changing impact of the popular Italian composer on German musical self-perception and national identity.
-In spring 2018, her second monograph, Curtain, Gong, Steam: Wagnerian Technologies of Nineteenth-Century Opera, was published by the University of California Press.
-Merging theoretical and historical approaches to opera’s multimedia nature, the book examines how composers since the late 18th century increasingly tried to control certain aspects of staging by embracing specific stage technologies.
-Focusing on the cultural resonances and hermeneutic potentials of the titular technologies of the curtain, the tam-tam, and steam before, in, and beyond Wagner, the book ultimately develops a wider perspective on the nature and ephemerality of staged opera as well as the legacies of nineteenth-century efforts to “fix” productions in contemporary culture.
+Her second monograph, Curtain, Gong, Steam: Wagnerian Technologies of Nineteenth-Century Opera (University of California Press, 2018) addresses how composers since the late 18th century increasingly tried to control certain aspects of staging by embracing specific stage technologies.
+Focusing on the cultural resonances and hermeneutic potentials of the titular technologies of the curtain, the tam-tam, and steam before, in, and beyond Wagner, the book develops a deeply contextualized practical perspective on the nature and ephemerality of staged opera as well as its legacies in contemporary culture.

 “Kittler’s Wagner and Beyond,” Contribution to the Colloquy “Discrete/Continuous: Music and Media Theory after Kittler,” ed.
 Alexander Rehding, in Journal of the American Musicological Society 70/1 (2017), 228-33.